awsdocs/aws-codepipeline-user-guide/doc_source/detect-state-changes-cloudwatch-events.md

 Examples of Amazon CloudWatch Events rules and targets:
 + A rule that sends a notification when the instance state changes, where an EC2 instance is the event source and Amazon SNS is the event target\.
-+ A rule that sends a notification when the build phase changes, where an AWS CodeBuild configuration is the event source and Amazon SNS is the event target\.
++ A rule that sends a notification when the build phase changes, where a CodeBuild configuration is the event source and Amazon SNS is the event target\.
 + A rule that detects pipeline changes and invokes an AWS Lambda function\.

 To configure AWS CodePipeline as an event source:

-1. Create an Amazon CloudWatch Events rule that uses AWS CodePipeline as an event source\.
+1. Create an Amazon CloudWatch Events rule that uses CodePipeline as an event source\.

 1. Create a target for your rule that uses one of the services available as targets in Amazon CloudWatch Events, such as AWS Lambda or Amazon SNS\.